Macedonian Struggle: Clashes

 Starting from summer of 1904, clashes between pro-Romanian Aromanian and ethnic Greek or pro-Greek Aromanian bands, be it only between themselves or with other combatants involved, erupted in the village of Condusula (between Edessa and Naousa), Ano Grammatiko, Pyrgoi and Dervent.
 Pro-Greek schools and churches were destroyed by the pro-Romanian Aromanians and pro-Greek Aromanians retaliated by doing the same to pro-Romanian schools and churches.
 The two factions expelled each other and even murdered opponent schoolteachers and clergy.
+One such case took place in 1911, when komitadjis and pro-Romanian Aromanians murdered Emilianos Lazaridis, Metropolitan of Grevena.
+Another example is Haralambie Balamaci, an Aromanian priest murdered in 1914 by Greek andartes.

 Greeks and pro-Greek Aromanians suffered attacks from Turkish troops and bashibazouks who killed 41 of them and destroyed 366 and 203 of their houses and shops respectively.